QuillPusher/QP_Drafts/Execution_Results.md

 ### Getting to know the developer

-Jun started working with Compiler Research Organization in May 2022 as a Google Summer of Code student, working on the Clang/LLVM infrastructure, contributing approximately 70 patches.
+Jun is a software engineering undergraduate student.
+Working on the Clang/LLVM infrastructure, he has contributed ~70 patches.
 More details here:

 [Jun Zhang's Profile](JunProfile.md)